ludwig-ai/ludwig/mkdocs/docs/developer_guide.md

 Souce code for encoders lives under `ludwig/models/modules`.
 New encoder objects should be defined in the corresponding files, for example all new sequence encoders should be added to `ludwig/models/modules/sequence_encoders.py`.

 All the encoder parameters should be provided as arguments in the constructor with their default values set.
-For example `RNN` encoder takes the following list of arguments in its constructor
+For example `RNN` encoder takes the following list of arguments in its constructor:

 ```python
 def __init__(